dragonfly-science/dragonfly-website/content/what-we-do/systems-for-data/content.md

   We build systems for data.
 Our statistical work is supported by excellent technical database and software development skills.
 We develop operational systems to allow organisations to get ongoing value from their data.
 author:
   - people/mansfield-richard/content.md
 teaserTitle: Systems for data
 teaserIntro: >
   Data is precious.
 We build robust databases and software systems to collect, store and manage your data properly and securely.
-teaserCTAdescriptor: Read about our ethos and experience
 teaserCTAbutton: Read more
 teaserAnchorId: systems
+teaserAlt: /what-we-do/systems-for-data/teaser.png
 banner: /images/whatwedo_header.jpg
 sortorder: 2
 tiles: